corcorana/restingIAF/iaf_short.md

 We suggest however that this tendency derived from the skewness introduced into the Gaussian-distributed target components when they were combined with the pink noise signal.
 This observation thus reinforces the point that PAF and CoG estimators summarise different features of the spectral distribution, and that they need not always converge.
 Analysis of the split-peak simulations suggests however that the SGF method may still be somewhat prone to PAF estimate distortion when the underlying `pwelch` routine fails to consistently resolve dual subcomponents across channel spectra.
-This finding suggests a more stringent $cMin$ criterion might be advisable to avoid the calculations of PAF that might in fact reflect a more CoG-like average across channels that, due to random noise fluctuations, resolve only one of two (or more) underlying subcomponents.
+This finding suggests a more stringent $cMin$ criterion might be advisable to avoid PAF estimates that might in fact reflect a more CoG-like average across channels that, due to random noise fluctuations, resolve only one of two (or more) underlying subcomponents.
 In our view, the fact that the SGF approach to PAF estimation does not fully eliminate the methodological and conceptual challenges posed by split-peaks is not so much an intrinsic shortcoming of our technique in particular, but reflects rather a problematic attribute of the PAF in general.
-These data thus lend weight to arguments that the CoG, insofar as it avoids these difficulties, may be preferable to the PAF.
+These data thus lend weight to the argument that the CoG, insofar as it avoids these difficulties, may be preferable to the PAF.

 ## Limitations and future developments
 We aimed to design an accessible, fast, automated routine that calculates reliable PAF and CoG estimates from posterior channel EEG data recorded during short periods of relaxed, eyes-closed wakefulness.